HCL-TECH-SOFTWARE/dependency-injection/README.md

 ## Building the Application

 Open the model in Model RealTime and go to **Window - Preferences - RealTime Development - Build/Transformations - C++**.
-Click the **Workspace** button for the preference `Use build variants for build configuration` and browse to the file `build_variants.js`.
-Then build the transformation configuration `top.tcjs`.
+Click the **Workspace** button for the preference **Use build variants for build configuration** and browse to the file `build_variants.js`.
+Then build the transformation configuration `top.tcjs` (you may first have to change to a different target configuration depending on your platform and C++ compiler).

 In the Build dialog that appears you can now specify which `Pinger` and which `Logger` implementations to use: